 Adaptation vs. Preparation

-One of the biggest things I see get misunderstood in the strength and conditioning world is
+One of the biggest things I see get misunderstood in the strength and conditioning world is the difference between training for adaptation and training for preparation.

 Because at the end of the day, the best ability is availability.